-If you frequently get out of breath while doing normal daily chores, it might be an indication of iron deficiency anemia.
+If you frequently get out of breath while doing routine daily chores, it might indicate iron deficiency anemia.

 The decreased supply of oxygen to the blood vessels in the brain causes it to swell.
 The swollen blood vessels exert pressure resulting in headaches and dizziness.

-The low levels of oxygen in the body causes the heart to work harder resulting in irregular heartbeats.
+The low oxygen levels in the body cause the heart to work harder, resulting in irregular heartbeats.

 Your heart beats more than the normal that is also referred to as palpitations.
 The extreme cases can result in enlargement of heart and heart failure.

 The hair and skins are deprived of oxygen; hence they become dry and weak.